10 Restaurant Habits Americans Don’t Realize Are Weird For Foreigners

 2. The Waitress Taking Your Card Away

 In American restaurants, it is common for waitstaff to take your credit card away to a different area to process your payment.
-This can be unsettling for visitors from countries where credit card transactions are usually done in front of the customer to prevent fraud.
+This can be unsettling for visitors from countries where credit card transactions are usually done in front of the customer to prevent fraud (like France or the UK).
 The practice is so ingrained in the U.S. that most locals don’t think twice about it, but it can definitely raise eyebrows among international diners.

 3. Having Someone Ask You How Everything Is Every Five Minutes